The Six Traits of Writing

 - how to plan lessons using data from students' drafts

 - using rubrics for summative assessment and relating rubrics to NAPLAN writing criteria

 - the importance of student reflection and self-monitoring

-- approaches for teaching writing.
+- an overview of the approaches for teaching writing.

 You will receive:

 - tea/coffee on arrival, morning tea and lunch

 - Rough draft writing samples to use for analysis and cooperative learning.

 $275 + GST (Limited places are available so please register early.)